-- > To forecast SNPs of TYR gene using bioinformatics tool. - Sample collection from vitiligo and healthy controls individuals and DNA isolation. - Optimization and standardization of PCR cycling conditions for the SNPsrs6482999 and rs7123654. - To genotype SNPs rs6482999and rs7123654by PCR-RLFP in cases and control individual residing in North India - To express the genetic relationship, if any, among polymorphism in tyrosine gene and exposure vitiligo by statistical analysis.
+- To forecast non-synonymous SNPs through in-silico exploration of the nsSNPs of TYR gene. - Sample collection from vitiligo and healthy controls individuals and DNA isolation. - Optimization and standardization of PCR cycling conditions for the SNPs rs6336 and rs61753185. - To genotype SNPs rs6336 and rs61753185by PCR-RLFP in cases and control individual residing in North India - To express the genetic relationship, if any, among polymorphism in tyrosine gene and exposureto vitiligo by statistical analysis.

-Chapter 4
+CHAPTER 4